-If you decide to leave goods bought under the scheme in the EU, you must clearly delete those items from any VAT refund document for certification when you finally leave the EU.
+If you decide to leave goods bought under the scheme in the UK or EU, you must clearly delete those items from any VAT refund document for certification when you finally leave the UK or EU.
 This amendment must be made before you present the VAT refund document and the remaining goods to customs for examination and stamping.
 The VAT refund document must show only the items being exported.

 You will not receive any refund of VAT.
-If, however, you cannot produce the goods because, for example, your baggage has been lost or mislaid, you must tell the customs officer at the port or airport of departure from the EU.
+If, however, you cannot produce the goods because, for example, your baggage has been lost or mislaid, you must tell the customs officer at the port or airport of departure from the UK or EU.
 The officer will tell you what action to take.

 7.6 Obtain your refund

 Methods for the payment of refunds are set out at paragraphs 7.6.1 and 7.6.2.
 Whichever method is used, it should have been agreed between you and the retailer when you bought the goods.

 Your refund may be reduced by an administration charge.
 This charge should be clearly shown on your refund document.